mdagois/gbtools/gbbs/README.md

 Make sure you have the right version of `make`, and then, install the RGBDS toolchain.

 On all systems, GBBS should work without any additional setup if all the required executables are in the PATH.
-However, if the executables are not in the PATH, it is possible to define the `shell_command_directory` and `rgbds_directory` variables to point to directories containing the shell command executables and the RGBDS toolchain respectively.
+However, if the executables are not in the PATH, it is possible to define the `rgbds_directory` variable to point to directories containing the RGBDS toolchain respectively.
 There are three ways to define those variables: on the command line, in the makefile itself and in the special file `user.mk` (more on this one below).

 Assuming that Windows is the operating system and that the RGBDS toolchain is in `c:\src\bin`, below is how the `rgbds_directory` variable would be specified on the command line.